rubenafo/yfMongo/README.md

 a date or a time period to fetch the data.

 ```
-yfm-cli goog                  # adds the 'goog' symbol to the database
+yfm goog                  # adds the 'goog' symbol to the database
-yfm-cli goog 06/05/2013       # adds the 'goog' symbol to the database and fetch the data for 6th May 2013.
+yfm goog 06/05/2013       # adds the 'goog' symbol to the database and fetch the data for 6th May 2013.
-yfm-cli goog 06/05/2013 12/05/2013   # the same but fetch the data between 6th May 2013 and 12th May 2013.
+yfm goog 06/05/2013 12/05/2013   # the same but fetch the data between 6th May 2013 and 12th May 2013.
 ```

 #### Load-symbols